mdlubom/CV_mdlubom/README.md

 # CV_mdlubom
 Greetings

-This is Mandisa Dlubom's curriculum vitae
+I'm Mandisa Dlubom and this is my curriculum vitae